imazen/jpeg-encoder/src/jpegli/porting.md

 # Rules for porting the C++ jpegli encoder algorithms to the Rust jpeg-encoder crate (workspace root)

 Always make sure you have loaded @inventory.md and @porting.md into your context.
+Don't load or manually edit src/jpegli/reference_test_data.rs, instead, edit and rerun @extract_dqt.py and @dct.sh to update it.

 # Tool use tips